i05nagai/memorandum/language/english_speaking.md

         * anyone who swims in the river end up with a nasty stomach upset
         * He could end up as president
         * I don't want to end up like my parents
+        * This request ultimately ends up at Goolgle's DNS server
 * matchmaking
     * formal marriage interview
     * marriage interview